ffanzhang/ffanzhang.github.io/_posts/2019-08-09-boiling-eggs-easy.markdown

 The best recipe I can find online that minimizes the different things that could go wrong involves placing the eggs into the boiling water, and start the timer after.
-I am most satified with this recipe, but now the issue with this recipie is that, it failed to take into account the size of each egg.
+I am most satisfied with this recipe, but now the issue with this recipie is that, it failed to take into account the size of each egg.

 I tried to search for the exact formula online, all I found was some research paper with partial differential equations that I used to understand :( So I simplified my calculations to high school physics :)
-This forumla, $$Q = Mc\Delta T$$ means $$Energy\ Transfer = Mass\ of\ Object \times Constant \times Change\ In\ Temperature$$, this formula is sort of deceiving because I learnt later in life the constant is not a constant.
+This formula, $$Q = Mc\Delta T$$ means $$Energy\ Transfer = Mass\ of\ Object \times Constant \times Change\ In\ Temperature$$, this formula is sort of deceiving because I learnt later in life the constant is not a constant.

 Since everyone knows how to cook egg whites properly, I'm using the constant(Specific Heat) of the egg yolk $$3120 J\ kg^{-1} C^{-1}$$.
 So my current model of an egg is a blob of egg yolk of unknown shape, the goal is to calculate the amount of energy to fully coagulate the egg yolk, which